Intelligence-led Policing

 Intelligence-led policing flashcards - Question 5:

-What type of crime prevention deals with the actual offenders, and involves intervening in their lives in a way that prevents them from committing further crimes?
+and involves intervening in their lives in a way that prevents

 A primary